Article 32 GDPR

 "Confidentiality" is not only a technical notion but a GDPR principle established in Article 5(1)(f) GDPR.
 It entails safeguarding information from unauthorized disclosure, allowing access to confidential data and information solely by authorized individuals through approved means.
 Measures implemented to ensure or facilitate confidentiality include data encryption, access control systems, permissions, and authentication based on one or multiple factors.[23]

 "Integrity" is also referred to as a principle in Article 5(1)(f) GDPR.
 Various references to integrity can be found in different contexts, such as the completeness or authenticity of data (Recital 49) and the right to rectification (Article 16 GDPR).
 Integrity encompasses both the integrity of data and the proper functioning of systems.
-Unauthorized modifications constitute a breach of information integrity, impacting not only the actual content but also meta-data such as the author, sender, and creation timestamp.
-To protect integrity, measures such as electronic signatures or check digits, input controls (logging) to track who accessed, modified, or deleted personal data and when, as well as authorization systems for managing access, are employed.[19]
+Unauthorised modifications constitute a breach of information integrity, impacting not only the actual content but also meta-data such as the author, sender, and creation timestamp.
+To protect integrity, measures such as electronic signatures or check digits, input controls (logging) to track who accessed, modified, or deleted personal data and when, as well as authorization systems for managing access, are employed.[24]
+One big risk factor comes from computer viruses which could be reduced by the implementation of firewalls, antivirus software or email filters.[25]

 Companies will also have to ensure the "resilience" of the systems and services related to processing.
 The GDPR does not describe which measures contribute positively to resilience.
 In IT, resilience is the ability of an information system to continue to: (i) operate under adverse conditions or stress, even if in a degraded or debilitated state, while maintaining essential operational capabilities; and (ii) recover to an effective operational posture in a time frame consistent with mission needs.[27]
 In other words, it is about the tolerance and compensatory ability of a system against disturbances.